davidtchiu/davidtchiu.github.io/teaching/cs240/lab.git1/index.md

 #### Part 2 - Undoing Changes at the File Level

 Your manager noticed a clerical mistake and said that all animal quantity of "1" is actually supposed to be "10" in all the files.
-Open up each of the files and do a search-and-replace for the string "1" and replace it with "10" and save each file.
+Open up each of the files and do a _search-and-replace (read on)_ for the string "1" and replace it with "10" and save each file.
 To do a search-and-replace in VS Code, make sure you have the file open, and select `Edit` followed by `Replace`.
 That opens up a dialog asking for a search string (you'll enter `1` here) and a replacement string (you'll enter `10` here).
 Then hover your mouse over the far-right button to "replace all instances."
 Go ahead and do this now for all three files.
 Your files should now have the contents below:

 ```
 1000100 piranhas